 Critics, of course, loved it.
 They called it the best movie ever, and have been calling it one of the best since (which scares me a bit, because the fact that it lost first place must mean there’s something even more depressing out there).
 They called it a very adult movie (which I kind of agree with; kids would be ruined by it forever) and also the most communist movie ever (which is interesting since communism is something more associated with idealistic adolescents than with adults).

 Anyway, unless you’re planning to be a film director, give this one a miss and do something less depressing.

-Gustavo Bondoni is an Argentine novelist and short story writer whose latest novel is a thriller entitled Timeless.
+Gustavo Bondoni is a novelist and short story writer whose debut novel, Siege, has garnered good reviews (and one notable terrible review).
 You can check it out here.